Understanding Economic Rent and Land Taxation

 - 3 min read

 Economic rent is the income generated from land ownership that isn't due to the landowner's own efforts.
-For instance, if a landowner owns a parcel of land adjacent to a newly built shopping center, the value of that land often increases significantly—not because of any investment by the landowner, but due to the community's development and investment in infrastructure.
+For instance, if a landowner owns a parcel of land adjacent to a newly built shopping centre, the value of that land often increases significantly—not because of any investment by the landowner, but due to the community's development and investment in infrastructure.

 According to Henry George, this rent arises from the inherent value of land itself, influenced by factors such as location and public services.
 Research has shown that properties close to well-developed areas often appreciate at rates higher than those further away.
-The Australian Bureau of Statistics reported a 10% annual increase in property values in urban centers over the past decade, highlighting how external contributions can inflate land values.
+The Australian Bureau of Statistics reported a 10% annual increase in property values in urban centres over the past decade, highlighting how external contributions can inflate land values.

 The NSW Valuation of Land Act 1916